xiaohw7/cgmoi/README.md

       - [FreeRTOS](https://github.com/feilipu/Arduino_FreeRTOS_Library) for running Real Time Operating System on Arduino
       - [SimpleKalmanFilter](https://github.com/denyssene/SimpleKalmanFilter) for running values through a Kalman filter to reduce noisy readings

 2. Upload cgmoi2.ino onto Arduino and open Serial monitor.
+Serial monitor to use 9600 baud.

 3. Code uses FreeRTOS.
 There will be 4 tasks, namely Rotate, Gyro, Motor, and Cg.
 Code will suspend Rotate, Gyro, and Motor task immediately in void setup() and Cg task will run at highest priority.